 What is a Spine Tumor?

 Cancer can originate virtually anywhere in the body.
-If the disease progresses, it can spread, or metastasize, to other parts of the body, including the spine.
+If the disease progresses, it can spread, or metastasize, to other areas, including the spine.
 When cancerous cells spread to the spine, a spine tumor often results.
-Spinal tumors can weaken or fracture the vertebrae, the bones that make up the spine, causing patients to experience mild to severe pain.
+These tumors can weaken or fracture the vertebrae, the bones that make up the spine, causing patients to experience mild to severe pain, numbness, and even paralysis.

-Tumors that spread from another area of the body to the spine are described as metastatic, or more commonly, metastatic spinal tumors.
-Recognizing spinal tumor symptoms and accurately assessing the size, location, and type of the spine tumor that is affecting the vertebrae will be key to selecting the best treatment option.
+Tumors that spread from another area of the body to the spine are described as metastatic spinal tumors.
+Recognizing the symptoms and accurately assessing the size, location, and type of tumor affecting the vertebrae is vital to selecting the best treatment option.

-Spine tumor treatment options currently available to relieve metastatic bone cancer symptoms include chemotherapy, radiation therapy, radiosurgery, general surgery, and minimally invasive spine procedures, such as cryosurgery or radiofrequency ablation.
+Spine tumor treatment options to relieve metastatic bone cancer symptoms include radiation therapy, radiosurgery, spinal surgery, and minimally invasive spine procedures, such as cryotherapy or radiofrequency ablation.